 - A cotechino weighing about 3/4 pound (a cotechino is a pork sausage, available in Italian delicatessens; you can also use a zampone, which is a stuffed pig’s trotter)

-- 2 onions, stuck with 2 cloves each
+- Two onions, stuck with two cloves each

 How to make the Bollito misto:

 Fill a large pot with water sufficient to cover the meat.
-Lightly salt the water, add the vegetables, set the pot on the fire.
+Lightly salt the water, add the vegetables, set the pot on fire.
 Wait until the water comes to a boil before adding the beef.
 You want the flavor to remain in the meat.
 The heat will seal in its juices.
 Reduce the flame to a simmer, and after about an hour, add the breast of veal, chicken, and calf’s head.
-If you prefer not to use the head increase the quantities of beef and veal, or add a pound of lean pork,.
-This isn’t Piedmontese, but the Emilians do it.
+If you prefer not to use the head, increase the quantities of beef and veal, or add a pound of lean pork.
+It isn’t Piedmontese, but the Emilians do it.

 In the meantime, set the second pot of lightly salted water on the fire.

-Bring it to a boil, and begin simmering the tongue when you add the veal and chicken to the beef.
+Please bring it to a boil, and begin simmering the tongue when adding the veal and chicken to the beef.

 The meats are done when they are fork-tender.
-This takes about an hour or slightly more from when you add the veal and the chicken to the beef.
+Then, it takes about an hour or slightly more to add the veal and the chicken to the beef.